Largest prehistoric animals: Ground sharks (Carcharhiniformes)

 The Cenozoic Hemipristis serra was considerably larger than its modern-day relatives and had much larger teeth.
 Its total length is estimated to be at 6 m long.

 Hybodonts (Hybodontiformes)

 One of the largest hybodontiforms was the Jurassic Asteracanthus with body length of up to 3 m.
 Crassodus reifi is known from less materials, however it is estimated that reached over 3 m.

+Ctenacanthiformes

+The largest member of ctenacanthiformes is Saivodus striatus with estimated length around 6-9 m.

 Skates and allies (Rajiformes)

 The giant sclerorhynchid Onchopristis reached about 4.25 m in length.